Ashmalik28/Eth-Avax-module-3-project/README.md

 # Creating an ERC20 Token

->  A Simple Web3 application for connecting to your Metamask wallet and deposit , withdraw and transfer ethers to other accounts .
+>  A Simple token contract that lets the owner mint some tokens and let the token holders burn and transfer their tokens .

 ## Description